mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Naturally, saving face was more important than ensuring the navy got best value for budget Credits and the construction orders went ahead.
-As the first batches of Michigans entered service in the mid- 1010s, their shortcomings were readily apparent.
+As the first batches of Michigans entered service in the mid-1010s, their shortcomings were readily apparent.
 However, it was the frightening time just after the Solomani Rim War, when a renewal of hostilities was a serious prospect.